Weeding Library Collections: A Selected Annotated Bibliography for Library Collection Evaluation

-Read the Table of Contents and Chapter 1: Reference Collection Fundamentals of this book.
 Whether a library's reference collection is large or small, it needs constant attention.
 Singer's book offers information and insight on best practices for reference collection management, no matter the size, and shows why managing without a plan is a recipe for clutter and confusion.
 In this very practical guide, reference librarians will learn the importance of collection development policies, and how to effectively involve others in the decision-making process; new insights into selecting reference materials, both print and electronic; and strategies for collection maintenance, including the all-important issue of weeding.
-This important new book will help librarians make better reference decisions, aligned to customer needs and expectations, especially significant with today’s limited budgets.
+This book will help librarians make better reference decisions, aligned to customer needs and expectations, especially significant with today’s limited budgets.
 The Web Extra for Fundamentals of Managing Reference Collections is the Reference Collection Development Policy Template that appears as an appendix in the book.

 Although the intent of this document is to provide a foundation for a school library media center to prepare for and respond to intellectual freedom challenges, the content is a basic guide to why a selection policy is important, how to draft a policy, tools for building a collection, and procedures for responding to a challenge.

 Collection Evaluation and Weeding

 Baumbach, Donna J. and Linda L. Miller.
 Less Is More: A Practical Guide to Weeding School Library Collections.
 Chicago: American Library Association, 2006.